FlowFuse/website/src/blog/2024/01/speech-driven-chatbot-with-node-red.md

 1. Drag a ui template widget to canvas and select the created group.
 2. Paste the below Vue snippets into the template widget step by step.

-Of course, I know you might face challenges in understanding Vue, and for that, I have added comments that will allow you to understand the code better.
+If you are unfamiliar with Vue, we have added comments that will help you to understand the code better.

 We are going to start by pasting a user interface’s snippet which will allow us to interact with our system.
 This snippet adds a button that triggers our system to listen, an Icon, and a paragraph to display speech recognition results on the dashboard.